 • Family = $20.00 for first member plus $5.00 for each additional designated family member at the same address per year.

 • Sponsor = $20.00

 Any organization interested in furthering the interests of genealogy in Lee County may become a Sponsor.
-That organization shall receive a copy of the Scribe but shall not have a voice on the Executive Board or have the right to vote.
+That organization shall receive a copy of the Scribe but shall not have a voice on the Board of Directors or have the right to vote.

 PLEASE NOTE: A $3.00 charge is added to the initial enrollment year for new memberships.